 “We have three beautiful municipalities,” said AIPC Executive Director Tina Dolen.
 “When they work together, we have a much richer quality of life.”

 The AIPC recently completed the West Side Master plan, which presented a vibrant plan for 5,000 acres along the island’s west side that includes a mix of commercial, residential, and recreational development, including recommendations for traffic management, a high priority for Quigley.

 Navy Surplus Land

-One of the AIPC's latest endeavors is the planned reuse of Navy surplus lands on the island's west side; the commission has coordinated with the island communities and federal agencies to form the Aquidneck Island Reuse Planning Authority (AIRPA) to oversee the conveyance of 225 acres of former Navy parcels and overcome development hurdles that has left much of the land unused for the last 38 years.
+One of the AIPC's latest endeavors is the planned reuse of on the island's west side; the commission has coordinated with the island communities and federal agencies to form the Aquidneck Island Reuse Planning Authority (AIRPA) to oversee the conveyance of 225 acres of former Navy parcels and overcome development hurdles that has left much of the land unused for the last 38 years.

 Bob Silva, an attorney in Middletown, was the president of Middletown’s Town Council when the Navy scaled back operations on Aquidneck Island in 1973 and abandoned use of many of the parcels.
 Silva, who worked with Dr. Quigley, said this holding pattern was created primarily because of environmental contamination concerns and demonstrates the importance of the AIPC.

 State Senator Dr. Christopher Ottiano from Portsmouth said the land can be used for recreational purposes, such as open space, water access and bike paths.
 Portsmouth has the largest section of the land within its borders.

 Senator Ottiano referred to Quigley as an “outstanding gentleman” who was committed to the island’s traffic issues, the management for which many agree is key to community growth.